jkobject/jkobject.github.io/_posts/2026-06-10-gene-regulation-landscape.md

 The map follows the flow from DNA to RNA to protein:

-1. **3D genome**: `ZONES`, `FENCES`, `BRIDGES`, and `HUBS` represent A/B compartments, TADs, enhancer-promoter loops, and super-enhancers or transcriptional condensates.
+1. **3D genome**: `ZONES`, `FENCES`, `BRIDGES`, and `HUBS` represent A/B compartments, TADs, enhancer-promoter loops, and super-enhancers that can overlap with transcriptional condensates without being identical to them.
 2. **Epigenetics**: `SILENCER`, `OPENER`, `WRITER-A`, `WRITER-R`, `SHUFFLER`, and `GUIDES` cover DNA methylation, histone marks, chromatin remodeling, and non-coding RNAs that guide chromatin complexes.